 A. Legal Authority

 Michigan law - both common and statutory - authorizes the Attorney General to protect charitable assets within the state.
 The sale or conversion of nonprofit entities to for-profit ones creates a risk that charitable assets will be diverted for private benefit.
-See Michigan Nonprofit Corporation Act, MCL 450.2301 (prohibiting the use of charitable assets for non-charitable purposes).
-Because of the risk to charitable assets, the Charitable Trust Section currently reviews these transactions.
+See Michigan Nonprofit Corporation Act, MCL 450.2301 (prohibiting the use of charitable assets for non-charitable purposes); see also Dissolution of Charitable Purpose Corporations Act, MCL 450.251 (requiring notice to the Attorney General for nonprofit mergers and conversions).
+Because of the risk to charitable assets, the Charitable Trust Section reviews these transactions.

 Some of the largest and most significant nonprofit assets sales involve hospitals.
 Although Michigan law does not give the Attorney General a specific role in overseeing nonprofit hospital sales, the Attorney General oversees these sales using his broad authority to protect charitable interests within the state.
 See, e.g., Supervision of Trustees for Charitable Purposes Act, MCL 14.251 et seq.

 Former Attorney General Frank Kelley first invoked the Attorney General's authority over threatened charitable hospital assets in 1996, challenging the attempted acquisition of the nonprofit Michigan Capital Medical Center by a for-profit joint venture of Columbia Health System.
 When the parties failed to adequately respond and continued towards a sale, the Attorney General filed a complaint in Ingham County Circuit Court to block the sale.
 Ultimately, the court blocked the sale, granting Summary Judgment for the Attorney General, ruling that the charitable assets could not be used to generate profits for Columbia.